 Outcome: The student will be able to build models using an industry-standard package and interpret the results.

 This course focuses on how to effectively use a computer programming language to support decision making in business.
-Examples include using Visual Basic for Applications (VBA) to create applications within Microsoft Excel or using Python for manipulating and analyzing data.
+Examples include using Python for manipulating and analyzing data.
 In addition to covering the concepts of programming using the specified language, this course covers developing user interfaces, working with external data and debugging code.
 By the end of this course, the student will be able to build custom procedures and create user-defined functions in the programming language used

 Business analytics is the practice of using methodically collected data to drive decisions about business and in business applications.
 The goal of the course is to introduce students to the current approaches, tools, and techniques involved in this practice.
 Because many topics and concepts in business analytics are best learned through hands-on work, time will be spent obtaining, processing, analyzing and visualizing data that pertain to different business cases.
 Students will use R, arguably the most popular analytical software used by data scientists.
 During this course, students will learn to use R, as well as gain and help improve business insight through data-driven analytics.